 Set in post-Retired Civil War captain era Wyoming, bounty hunter John “The Hangman” and his fugitive prisoner (Jennifer Jason Leigh) run towards Red Rock.
 They run into another bounty hunter who claims he is a sheriff.
 As the storm beckons, the travelers seek refuge at a stagecoach stopover and run into four different strangers.
 All eight are suspect each other.
 It’s Tarantino’s eighth movie, and it’s long, expectedly violent, and brutal.
 The characters are sketchy and colorful.
 Excellent dialogue delivery makes for an awesome and best Westerns flick to watch.

 Cast: James Franco, Brendan Gleeson, Zoe Kazan, Liam Neeson, Tim Blake Nelson, Tom Waits, Tyne Daly,Bill Heck, Grainger Hines,Harry Melling,Jonjo O’Neill, Chelcie Ross, Saul Rubinek

-Based on a mixture of ‘All Gold Canyon’ by Jack London and ‘The Girl Who Got Rattled’ by Steward Edward White.
+This western film is one of the best westerns based on a mixture of ‘All Gold Canyon’ by Jack London and ‘The Girl Who Got Rattled’ by Steward Edward White.
 The story follows six tales of life and violence in the Old West, centered around a joyful singing gunslinger, a bank robber, a prospector, a wagon train, crazy bounty hunters, and a concert organizer.
 ‘The Ballad of Buster Scruggs’ is perverse humor, both goofy and highly violent.
-Among one of the darkest movies by Joel and Ethan Coen, this one leaves the viewer trapped between a laugh and horror.
+Among one of the darkest movies by Joel and Ethan Coen, this one leaves the viewer trapped between a laugh, horror, and the gripping drama.

 IMDB rating: 5.5